StackStorm/st2docs/docs/source/upgrade_notes.rst

   now use ``--yaml`` flag which available to the ``list`` and ``get`` CLI commands (e.g.
   ``st2 rule get <rule ref> --yaml > packs/<my pack>/my_rule.yaml``).

+* Pack config files which are located inside the pack directory (``config.yaml``) have been deprecated in favor of the new pack configuration v2.
+This new configuration approach offers more flexibility.
+In addition to that, those new config files are located outside the pack directory inside ``/opt/stackstorm/configs/`` directory which makes following infrastructure as code approach and updating packs easier since |st2| user doesn't need need to directly manipulate pack content anymore.

+  For more information about the new pack configuration, please see :doc:`/pack_configs`.

 |st2| v1.4
 ----------